JFileChooser API

 The example program uses the same

-instance of the JFileChooser
+instance of the JFileChooser class

 to display a standard save dialog.

-This time the program calls showSaveDialog
+This time the program calls showSaveDialog:

 int returnVal = fc.showSaveDialog(FileChooserDemo.this);